 Not Starting on Toolpath - Directs FlashCut to display a warning message whenever you choose Start on the G-Code Control Panel, and the machine tool is not on the toolpath.

-Zero Program Coordinates, Zero Machine Coordinates, Zero Relative Coordinates - Directs FlashCut to display a warning message whenever you choose the Zero button for the associated coordinate system.
+Zero Program Coordinates, Zero Machine Coordinates, Zero Relative Coordinates - Directs FlashCut to display a warning message whenever you zero the coordinates.

 Clear Machine Coordinates - Directs FlashCut to display a warning message whenever you choose Clear (on the DRO Box).